This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Did you know that on this day in 1962, the film adaption of To Kill a Mockingbird was released?
 It earned more than six times its budget and won three academy awards.

-Keep reading for more facts about December 25
+Keep reading for more interesting facts about December 25th in history!

 The Wolf of Wall Street starring Leonardo DiCaprio and Jonah Hill was released.